varnit-mittal/Optimization-Project/README.md

 - **Covariance Matrix Adaption Evolution Strategy (CMA-ES)**
 - **Particle Swarm Optimization (PSO)**

-In addition to these standard algorithms, we developed and analyzed **enhanced variants** to improve their efficiency and adaptability in solving complex black-box optimization problems.
+In addition to these standard algorithms, we implemented and analyzed **enhanced variants** to improve their efficiency and adaptability in solving complex black-box optimization problems.

 ## Motivation